 Research Interests

-Early Modern Spanish and colonial and contemporary Latin American Cultural Studies (with a focus on Central America); Border Studies; Visual Culture; Gender Studies; Critical theory; Multiliteracies and post-CLT pedagogies and approaches to the teaching of Spanish at all levels
+Early Modern Spanish and colonial and contemporary Latin American Cultural Studies; Border Studies; Visual Culture; Gender Studies; Philosophy; Multiliteracies and post-CLT pedagogies and approaches to the teaching of Spanish at all levels

 Research In Area of specialization

 My areas of research specialization are Early Modern Spanish and Colonial Latin American literature, history, and culture, with particular focus on early modern theories of war, state violence, gender, and surveillance.
-I have published articles on those subjects in numerous journals, including Journal of Spanish Cultural Studies, Hispanic Review, The Sixteenth Century Journal, and Bulletin of Spanish and Portuguese Historical Studies
+I have published articles on those subjects in numerous journals, including Journal of Spanish Cultural Studies, Hispanic Review, The Sixteenth Century Journal, and Bulletin of Spanish and Portuguese Historical Studies.
+My current work on contemporary issues in Latin America, which I view as ongoing colonial processes, draws on my knowledge of colonial Latin America and early modern Spain.

 Articles in Peer-Reviewed Journals